 - Unfrosted cupcakes remain fresh covered tightly at room temperature for 3 days.
 Store frosted cupcakes in the refrigerator for up to 2 days and allow to come to room temperature before serving.

-- Recipe tested with unsweetened almond milk and skim milk.
+- Milk: Recipe tested with unsweetened almond milk and skim milk.
 Use any milk, dairy or non, that you prefer.

-For a single layer cake: this is essentially the same recipe as my easy funfetti cake recipe.
+- Single Layer Cake: This is essentially the same recipe as my easy funfetti cake recipe.
 Use the same baking pan, oven temperature, and baking time as that recipe.